Maretta Taylor

 Maretta Mitchell Taylor (January 25, 1935 – February 17, 2013) was an American educator and legislator.

-Taylor received her bachelor's degree from Albany State University and her master's degree from Indiana University.
+Taylor graduated from William Henry Spencer High School in 1953.
+She received her bachelor's degree from Albany State College, Georgia in 1957 and her master's degree from Indiana University Bloomington.
 She was a teacher and librarian.
 Taylor served as a Democrat in the Georgia House of Representatives 1990–2002.
 She died in Columbus, Georgia.

+She was a teacher and media specialist for 30 years, retiring from William Henry Spencer High School in 1987.